jakeEspinosa/notes/productivity/design-philosphy.md

 Using the task hierarchy, begin stubbing out the program and then implement the stubs.

 ## Step 5: Testing
 Test to ensure the logic is correct.
+Don't just test the happy path.
+Beat your code up for correctness and understandability.
+Don't spare yourself, spare your coworkers and the user.

 ## Tips
 - Focus on one area at a time.
 Make it correct, then move on.